Idehed/Project-3-battleships/README.md

 ![already guessed](https://github.com/Idehed/Project-3-battleships/assets/146822758/0968612b-9701-4644-952f-4773f21a1eae)

-- User/computers hit and miss confirmation
+- User/computer hit-and-miss confirmation
-    - Hit message is displayed in the terminal if the user hit one of the computer ships.
+    - Hit message is displayed in the terminal if the user hits one of the computer ships.
-    - The same if the computer hit.
+    - The same if the computer's ship is hit.
-    - Miss message is displayed if the user missed one of the computers ships.
+    - Miss message is displayed if the user missed one of the computer's ships.
-    - The same if the computer missed.
+    - The same if the computer's ship is missed.

 ![hit player](https://github.com/Idehed/Project-3-battleships/assets/146822758/a1eb99e7-5617-41ed-b6af-91264a7e45aa)